-One of the oldest areas reputed the most authentic Chinatown outside of China and one of the largest in the world.
-A city in the city not much has changed over the past decade and is among one of the most popular attractions of Bangkok.
+One of Bangkok’s oldest districts, Chinatown is renowned as the most authentic outside China and one of the largest in the world.
+A city in the city that has not changed much over the past decade and is one of Bangkok’s most popular attractions.
 A place to explore on foot in a full-day.

 Opiums Dens and Brothels

 In 1782 the King Rama1 established the capital in Bangkok.
 The Chinese community was resettled to what was then a boggy, and small alley to become soi Sampeng, which had the shabby reputation of having most of the opium dens, gambling houses, and brothels in Bangkok.
 Of course illegal nowadays.

 Sampeng lane renamed Soi Wanit 1. is the business center of the area.
 It’s said the lane of the road resemble a dragon’s curvy body, making it a propitious location for business.
 A few years ago one part of the narrow lane was covered with a glass roof, making it cooler and more agreeable despite the crowd, and many shops have air-conditioned, a place for shopping and photos.
 Cheap goods, some from local production, but mainly imported from China and South Korea, bags, shoes, toy’s, textiles, cosmetics, fashion accessories, stationery, and much more of everything.
 Wholesale price or pack(6 to 12pcs), cheaper, but you can buy per pieces.
 Try to bargain for fun, but often the prices are fixed, no tourist target here.
 A lot of retailers coming to buy here, and you will see many of these goods sales on the streets or other markets in the city.
 Be Careful of the pickpockets.
 All shops close at 17.00

 Yaowarat Road gold and old shops